1884 United States presidential election: Results

+35.6% of the voting age population and 78.3% of eligible voters participated in the election.

-While the results remained broadly the same as those from 1880, Cleveland won three states (New York, Indiana, and Connecticut) that James A. Garfield had won, while Blaine won two states (California and Nevada) that Winfield Hancock had won.
+While the results remained broadly the same as those from 1880, Cleveland narrowly won three states (New York, Indiana, and Connecticut) that James A. Garfield had won, while Blaine won two states (California and Nevada) that Winfield Hancock had won.
 But most of those states had relatively small numbers of electoral votes, and Cleveland's victory in New York was decisive.
 Cleveland won by a slightly larger margin than Garfield (0.57% compared to 0.11%) in the popular vote, but a slightly smaller margin in the Electoral College (29 votes to 59).
+Cleveland became the first Democrat to ever win without Pennsylvania, California, Nevada, and Illinois.
+Pennsylvania voted for the losing candidate for the first time since 1824, and the loser of the popular vote since 1800.

 The result marked an electoral breakthrough for the Prohibition Party, who had been little more than a fringe party in the previous three elections.
 While they never seriously challenged for the presidency and had only limited success in congressional and state-level elections, they regularly earned at least a percentage point of the popular vote (and occasionally finished third in that vote) in presidential elections for the next three decades before declining back to fringe status after the passage of the Eighteenth Amendment in 1919.
 By contrast, Butler earned less than half the popular vote share that James B. Weaver had won in 1880, accelerating the decline of the Greenback Party.
 This was the last presidential election the party contested; it collapsed after failing to nominate a ticket in 1888.

+This election was one of only four U.S. presidential elections, held since the Democrats and Republicans became the two major parties in U.S. politics, in which the winner did not carry any of the three Rust Belt states of Michigan, Pennsylvania, and Wisconsin; the others were 1916, 2000, and 2004.

+16.08% of Blaine's votes came from the eleven states of the former Confederacy, with him taking 40.15% of the vote in that region.

 In Burke County, Georgia, 897 votes were cast for bolting "Whig Republican" electors for president (they were not counted for Blaine).
 The Republicans won in 20 of the 33 cities with populations over 50,000 outside the southern U.S.